The Cantor Riemannium: The Cantor tube-log Riemann surface.

 \section{The Cantor tube-log Riemann surface.}

-\subsection{Cauchy transform of a total finite mass measure.}
+\subsection{Cauchy transform of a measure with finite total variation.}

 In this first section $K\subset \CC$ is an arbitrary compact set.
 In the applications in subsequent sections $K$ will be a well defined Cantor set.
-Let $\mu$ be a Borel measure on $\CC$ with total finite mass
+Let $\mu$ be a Borel measure on $\CC$ with total variation